joelpurra/recap/talks/plunge-into-proxy-politics.md

 Vera Tollmann, Boaz Levin 2015-12-28 16:45-17:45

-- This lecture was just the reading of a long and boring text about proxy politics, in a dark room.
+This lecture was just the reading of a long and boring text about proxy politics, in a dark room.
 I'm sure some people fell asleep.

+EOT